Hawai’i Trip Journal 2010

 It’s a phenomenon like Thunder Hole on Mount Desert, but more spectacular visually because of the height of the geyser and the spectacular crown of foam that comes crashing down on the black rock.
 A huge volume of water gets airborne and then fractalizes.

-Much talk over the late morning and early afternoon, too much to gloss on here.
-Ellias has a prophetic read and a story about the Earth phase that is different from anything else I hear these days.
+We did much talk over the late morning and early afternoon, too much to gloss on here.
+Ellias has a prophetic read and a story about the current Earth phase that is different from anything else I hear these days.

 He remarried twelve years ago in Santa Cruz and has been in Hawai’i for most of the last six years, three of those on Kaua’i, earning his living by doing psychic work and astrological readings for individuals locally and by phone.
 His method of tapping into both is original and quirky, cobbled together from different teachers and traditions and numinous journeys.